kentlouisetonino/tinkering-linux/README.md

 ## $\textnormal{Description}$

-> - All things I learned in linux kernel.
+> - All things I learned related to linux.